krontech/chronos-utils/python_raw2dng/README.md

 Overview
 --------

 This is meant to be a cross platform example on how to convert the raw (16bit standard) images from the Chronos1.4 high speed cameras to DNG.
-This script will only work with 16 bit standard files, not the right-aligned "Raw16RJ" format.
+This script will only work with 16 bit standard files and 12-bit packed files, but not the right-aligned "Raw16RJ" format, which has been removed as of software v0.3.0.

 The script will not autodetect any settings - you must provide the correct frame size in the command line.